-Let’s talk about hotspots.
-The surfaces in your home that ALWAYS seem to collect a bunch of papers and other random objects, no matter what you do.
-This will usually be a flat surface like a table or a counter—but it could be your closet floor, a couch, or the corner of your bedroom.
+Clutter hotspots are the surfaces in your home that ALWAYS seem to collect a bunch of papers and other random objects, no matter what you do.
+This will usually be a flat surface like a table or a counter—but it could be your closet floor, a couch, or even the corner of your bedroom.

 In my house, the living room radiators are my hottest hotspots.
 Everyone just sets everything down on them because they are so conveniently located.
 One is right next to the front door, and the other is right next to the stairway.